uvitvid2vid/academic-kickstart/content/project/6_Rainandsnow/index.md

 ---
 title: 6_Rainandsnow
-summary: An example of using the in-built project page.
+summary: Translation on other datasets: Video of Viper Rain-and-Snow translation.
 tags:
-- Deep Learning
+- Translation on other datasets
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).